All About Shadows

 A Shadow Is A Shadow

 First off, all shadows in the physical world are actually the same thing, light not hitting a surface, which causes it to go dark.
 But when making artwork, either in 2D or 3D, it's often easier to break shadows into sub categories, and treat each one separately.
-But that being said, always remember that any sort of shadow is the same phenomena, a darkened area where light has not struck an object, regardless of how we go about replicating them or categorizing them in our art.
+But that being said, always remember that any sort of shadow is the same phenomena, a darkened area where light has not struck an object, fundamentally they're all the same regardless of how we go about replicating them or categorizing them in our art.

 Setup 1

-Light
+Key Light

 Terminator